 While both labs require ancillary equipment in the room to perform studies (injectors, hemodynamic monitoring, etc.), an EP lab requires a specific, additional subset of equipment.
 Items like a 3D mapping system, cardiac stimulator, RF generator, and combo lab can all be found in EP-oriented lab setups.

 Because of all the added equipment, an EP lab often requires more carts, more counter space, and more monitors.
-EP labs may also require a more aggressive cable management strategy.
+EP labs may also require a more comprehensive cable management strategy to keep the room safe and navigable for the docs and techs moving around in it.

 Cath Lab Designation

-Because of the procedural and equipment differences, facilities that perform both cardiac cath and EP studies typically have a team of staff members that assists physicians with cardiac catheterization and, from that team, create a second with additional training to assist in the EP specialty.
+Because of the procedural and equipment differences, facilities that perform both cardiac cath and EP studies typically have a team of staff members that assists physicians with cardiac catheterization.
+From that team, they create a second, smaller team with additional training to assist in the EP specialty.
 If you're in the market for a multi-use cath lab system, bear in mind that it may be necessary to plan for staff training on top of the new equipment.

 Whether you intend to use your system for cardiac catheterization or electrophysiology, you can shop around for the same small-detector cath lab unit for both.
 On the other hand, because more ancillary equipment is needed to get an EP lab up and running, you can expect to spend quite a bit more on the front end of your investment.